interledger/interledger.github.io/docs/markdown/glossary.md

 An Interledger address provides a way to route ILP packets to their intended destination through a series of hops, including any number of ILP routers.

-An Interledger address is a dot-separated string that contains prefixes to group ledgers.
-An example address might look like `g.us.acmebank.acmecorp.sales.199` or `g.crypto.bitcoin.1BvBMSEYstWetqTFn5Au4m4GFg7xJaNVN2`.
+An Interledger address is a dot-separated string that is built up of segments which represent routers.
+An example address might look like `g.alice`, where `alice` would be the name of a router,  or `g.alice.dave`, where `dave` is an account held with the router `alice`.

 Note that anyone can claim to have a certain Interledger address, there is no registry of them.
 Whether or not a payment ends up at the intended receiver is ultimately safeguarded by the hashlock condition, not by enforcement of address ownership.

 See also: [IL-RFC 15](https://github.com/interledger/rfcs/blob/master/0015-ilp-addresses/0015-ilp-addresses.md)

 ## Interledger Architecture

 The Interledger protocol stack and the design principles behind it.

 See also: [IL-RFC 1](https://github.com/interledger/rfcs/blob/master/0001-interledger-architecture/0001-interledger-architecture.md)

 ## Interledger Layer

 The second layer of the Interledger protocol stack, consisting of the Interledger Protocol version 4 (ILPv4).
 This layer is concerned with currency amounts and whether each step in a payment arrives in time or expires.
 This protocol layer finds a path to connect a sender and receiver using any number of intermediaries.